MShawnDillon/webdev-win/README.md

 > Fortunately, there is a program that is *purpose-built* to sit there and
 > wait for you to command it; to tell it exactly what you want it to do; and
 > whose only limitation is what the machine and, by extension, the set of
-> machines and people and things that you can access from it, is capable of.
+> machines and programs and people and things that you can access from it, is
+> capable of.
 >
 > You need to know how to open, read and edit text files in a text editor (any
 > of the myriad of options available will do, including Notepad if you have